Philip Pullman: Writing

 In 2012, during a break from writing The Book of Dust, Pullman was asked by Penguin Classics to curate 50 of Grimms' classic fairytales, from their compendium of over 200 stories.
 "They are not all of the same quality", said Pullman.
 "Some are easily much better than others.
 And some are obvious classics.
 You can't do a selected Grimms' without Rumpelstiltskin, Cinderella and so on."

-In 2013, Pullman was elected President of the Society of Authors – the "ultimate honour" awarded by the British writers' body, and a position first held by Alfred, Lord Tennyson.

-On 19 October 2017, the first volume of The Book of Dust was published by Penguin Random House Children's and David Fickling in the UK and by Random House Children's in the US.
-The second title in The Book of Dust, The Secret Commonwealth, published in October 2019, includes a character named after Nur Huda el-Wahabi, a 16-year-old victim of London's Grenfell Tower fire.
-As part of the charity auction Authors for Grenfell Tower, Pullman offered the highest bidder a chance to name a character in the upcoming trilogy.
-Ultimately, he raised £32,400.
+In 2017, a collection of his lectures and essays were published as Daemon Voices: On Stories and Storytelling.